green-api/whatsapp-api-client-python/README.md

 ).

 ```
-greenAPI.sending.sendFileByUpload(
+response = greenAPI.sending.sendFileByUpload(
-    '11001234567@c.us',
-    'C:\Games\PicFromDisk.png',
-    'PicFromDisk.png',
-    'Picture from disk'
+    "11001234567@c.us", "data/green-api-logo_2.png"
 )

+print(response.data)
 ```

 ### Group creation and sending a message to the group

-IMPORTANT: If one tries to create a group with a non-existent number, WhatsApp may block the sender's number.
+**Attention**.
+If one tries to create a group with a non-existent number, WhatsApp may block the sender's number.
 The number in the example is non-existent.

 Link to example: [createGroupAndSendMessage.py]( https://github.com/green-api/whatsapp-api-client-python/blob/master/examples/createGroupAndSendMessage.py
 ).

 ```
-chatIds = [
-    "11001234567@c.us"
-]
-resultCreate = greenAPI.groups.createGroup(
+create_group_response = greenAPI.groups.createGroup(
-    'GroupName', chatIds
+    "Group Name", ["11001234567@c.us"]
 )

-if resultCreate.code == 200:
+if create_group_response.code == 200:
-    resultSend = greenAPI.sending.sendMessage(
+    send_message_response = greenAPI.sending.sendMessage(
-        resultCreate.data['chatId'], 'Message text'
+        create_group_response.data["chatId"], "Message text"
     )
 ```